APPOINTMENTS GENERAL INFO

 Can I submit questions about my wellness plan via email?

 Yes, established patients are welcome to correspond with doctor via email for general questions only.
-Doctor reserves the right to ask patient to schedule an appointment for questions or concerns requiring more in depth answers.
+Doctor reserves the right to ask clients to schedule an appointment for questions or concerns requiring more in depth answers.

 How long does it take to obtain an emailed response?

-Email will be responded to within 24-48 hours M-F.
+Emails will be responded to within 24-48 hours M-F.

 What do I do in case of a medical emergency?